corsonknowles/RegExTranslator.com/README.md

 -Rod: Get checked for Chronic Crushing it Syndrome (CCS), get cleared by medical team, continue to crush it

 ### Day 9 - Sunday August 13th
 -Adam: Polish and test components.
-Get a job offer from Amazon, spit in Bezos’s face and start own eCommerce site

 -Andrew: Return from Santorini with a new perspective on life.
 Fix bugs and style components further

 -Dave: SUBMIT SUBMIT

 -Rod: Crush it with a bang.
 Stretch goal: smash it